negillett/chexus/docs/index.rst

 chexus
 ======

-A library for interacting with AWS S3 and DynamoDB.
+A Python library for interacting with AWS S3 and DynamoDB.

 .. toctree::
    :maxdepth: 2